Winter exhibitions at Montréal museums

 Avant-garde art at PHI

 The PHI Centre in Old Montréal presents Coded Dreams which explores the intersection of artificial intelligence and interactive art through two experiences created by Marc Da Costa and Matthew Niederhauser.
-After wowing visitors at the Venice Biennale and South by Southwest (SXSW), the Canadian premiere of Coded Dreams is also the PHI Centre’s first exhibition focused exclusively on artificial intelligence.
+Run to January 12.

 The PHI Centre also presents Habitat Sonore in one of Montréal’s only spatial audio listening rooms.
-Runs to November 3.
+The current program features Nick Cave & The Bad Seeds until January 19.
 Click here for complete schedule.

 Over at the PHI Foundation of Contempory Art, the immersive touring show Oma-je is the largest North American exhibition to date by acclaimed French artist Laure Prouvost.
-Runs from November 1 to March 9, 2025.
+Runs to March 9.

 Ancient Egypt revisited